Michanoku/odin-battleship/README.md

 Pretty early on in the project I figured that I would like to give it a space theme instead of the classic sea theme.
 This also inspired the color palettes and backgrounds.

 This game can be played with two players or against a CPU.
 Each player places five ships, a Patrol of size 2, a Cruiser of size 3, a Destroyer of size 3, an Interceptor of size 4 and a Leviathan of size 5.
+Players can rotate the ships and drag them into their desired locations.

-Players take turns to try and find each others ships.
+Once the setup is complete, players take turns to try and find each others ships.
 Missed and hit cells are recorded and shown on the players boards.
 Once a player has destroyed all enemy ships, they win.

-At first I stuck with the TDD approach, making the tests first and then creating all the necessary classes and functions.
-Basically, I coded along with the instructions at first.
-But later, once I started getting into the interface and the CPU player and so on, I found it easier to write a function and then write the test for it.
-I may need some more practice with TDD, but it did not fit my flow well at a later point in this exercise.

-However, I also recognize that I had the most problems after starting to implement the interface, as the DOM was somewhat hard to test with when not relying on only JavaScript anymore.
-So there may also be some more to learn there.

 ## Modules